Search Washington DC Homes

 Georgetown

-Georgetown is Washington DC's most prestigious neighborhood, offering Federal style architecture, luxury rowhomes, high end boutiques and restaurants along M Street and Wisconsin Avenue and some of the highest price per square foot values in the District.
-It attracts executives, diplomats, luxury buyers and anyone who wants the most coveted address in Washington DC.
+Georgetown is Washington DC's most recognizable and prestigious neighborhood, offering historic architecture, luxury homes, waterfront living, and world class shopping and dining along M Street and Wisconsin Avenue.
+Georgetown attracts executives, diplomats, luxury buyers, and some of the highest price per square foot values in the District.
+Buyers should understand historic district regulations, parking limitations, and block-by-block pricing differences before purchasing.

 Dupont Circle